mbuffa/mbuffa.github.io/content/articles/20250826-burn-your-team-in-six-months.md

 ## A guide to burn-out

+### Planning

-### Sink your team under hours of pointless meetings and reportings
+#### Drowning your team under hours of pointless meetings and reportings
 One of the best things you can do is to schedule a lot of meetings.
 Bonus points for stand ups that last 45 minutes.
-Bonus point if you're a slow speaker that never pauses, blocking others from reacting to what you say.
-Bonus point if you spend a lot of time talking about this country house you're repairing.
+Bonus point if you're a slow speaker that never pauses, preventing others from reacting.
+Bonus point if you spend a lot of time talking about this house in the countryside you're fixing.

 Even better: schedule loose daily meetings, with no specific beginning or end or topic, and make others adapt to your schedule, so that they cannot start focusing on their own work.
 And take your personal phone calls during those meetings.